Lost River (film): Plot

-A construction crew begins tearing down the vacant houses in the neighborhood.
+A demolition crew begins tearing down the vacant houses in the neighborhood.
 Along with Bones, Billy, and Franky, three of the few remaining residents are Rat, her grandmother, and her pet rat, Nick.
-Rat's grandmother repeatedly watches her old wedding video out of grief for her husband, who died while constructing a dam.
-Bones discovers an old road that is overgrown and leads under a lake.
-While hanging out with Rat, Bones learns there is an abandoned town under the lake that was flooded when a reservoir was built.
-Rat says the only way to break the "curse" that is plaguing their neighborhood is to capture a "beast" from the underwater town and bring it to the surface.
+Rat's catatonic grandmother repeatedly watches her old wedding video, mourning her husband, who died while constructing the local reservoir dam decades ago.

+Bones discovers an overgrown road that leads under the lake.
+From Rat, he learns there was once a town & prehistoric dinosaur park where the reservoir now sits.
+Rat believes they must bring a "beast" from the underwater town to break the "curse" plaguing their neighborhood.